What is a consignment?

 A specific date format is required for date columns (columns F, H, N, W, and Y), i.e. dd/mm/yyyy.
 Dates must be entered in this format.
 If only an approximate date is known, the dd/mm/yyyy format must still be used.
 The only exception is when no date is determinable from the record, in which case, the accompanying qualifier column should contain the qualifier N.D and the cell may be left blank.

 Certain columns require specific qualifiers (columns E, G, I, J, K, M, O, V, X, and AA).
 A key to the qualifiers relevant to a particular column can be found in the Row 2 cell comments.
 One of the specified qualifiers must be used.

-If you are unsure how to complete the consignment list spreadsheet or would like some feedback on how the spreadsheet has been completed so far, contact Collection Management Services.
+If you are unsure how to complete the consignment list spreadsheet or would like some feedback on how the spreadsheet has been completed so far, contact the Archives team.
 If you submit a draft spreadsheet for feedback, list the first couple of boxes in the consignment and make it clear that the spreadsheet is only a draft for feedback.